 What is RESPIRE?

-The RESPIRE collaboration spans across Asia with organisations in Bangladesh, India, Malaysia and Pakistan working in partnership with the University of Edinburgh.
+IPCRG is a partner in the RESPIRE collaboration which spans south Asia, working with our IPCRG colleagues and other partner organisations in Bangladesh, India, Malaysia and Pakistan, led by the University of Edinburgh.
 Together, we seek to identify and tackle some of the biggest causes of illness and death in the region – respiratory diseases.

 To reduce the impact and number of deaths caused by respiratory diseases in Asia